abisop/nuttx-docs/en/components/drivers/special/sensors/sensors_uorb.md

-When local data is published, the sensor rpmsg lower half collects all messages within a sampling interval that does not exceed half of the fastest topic's interval and sends them to other cores together, reducing IPC occurrences and saving power consumption.
+When local data is published, the sensor rpmsg lower half collects all messages within a sampling interval that does not exceed half of the fastest topic\'s interval and sends them to other cores together, reducing IPC occurrences and saving power consumption.

 ### **Subscription and Publication Order**